 - Recommended Yachting Certificate: MCA Eng 1

 - Drug Testing

-- Working as a foreign national on a foreign-flagged yacht
+- Working as a Foreign National on a Foreign-Flagged Yacht / Estate

-Many of the worlds’ wealthiest people own private mega-yachts (privately owned yachts, both motor and sail, professionally crewed) ranging in size from about 65 feet in length (about 20 meters) to over 500 feet (over 150 meters).
-A large portion of this industry caters to chartered yachts as well; some privately owned and chartered, some owned by companies who charter them out.
-Each yacht, based on insurance and other regulations, requires a certain number of qualified crew to operate and maintain the vessel so as to allow it to travel and to follow the regulations of the particular places it visits.
-You are here likely because you are looking to become a crew member on one of the worlds’ most luxurious yachts!
+Many of the worlds’ wealthiest people own private mega-Yachts (privately owned Yachts, both motor and sail, professionally crewed) ranging in size from about 70 feet in length (about 20 meters) to over 500 feet (over 150 meters).
+A large portion of this industry caters to charter Yachts as well; some privately owned and chartered, some owned by companies who charter them out.
+Each Yacht, based on insurance and other regulations, requires a certain number of qualified Crew to operate and maintain the vessel so as to allow it to travel and to follow the regulations of the particular places it visits.
+You are here likely because you are looking to become a Crew Member on one of the worlds’ most luxurious Yachts!

 The first thing to do is to create an industry-standard resume WITH picture!
 Check out this template:

 This certificate is a Seafarer Medical Examination.
-It is a legal requirement in the private Mega-yachting industry by certain Flag States (for example, here are the Cayman Islands-flagged requirements for the certificate of medical fitness as depicted in section 3: http://www.cishipping.com/portal/page?_pageid=4362,7343035&_dad=portal&_schema=PORTAL )
+It is a legal requirement in the private Mega-Yachting industry by certain Flag States (for example, here are the Cayman Islands-flagged requirements for the certificate of medical fitness as depicted in section 3:

-How do you know where a boat is registered and by which flag state it's regulations fall under?
-Check out the flag flying on the back of the boat!
+How do you know where a Yacht is registered and by which flag state it's regulations fall under?
+Check out the flag flying on the back of the Yacht!
 Then check the shipping code/notice for that particular flag state.